microsoft/live-share/docs/quickstart/nodejs.md

 ---
-title: "Node.js Quickstart - Visual Studio Live Share | Microsoft Docs"
+title: "Node.js quickstart - Visual Studio Live Share | Microsoft Docs"
 description: "An abridged walkthrough for collaborating on a Node.js project in Visual Studio Code using a Live Share collaboration session." ms.custom: ms.date: 03/22/2018